andreaspe76/Portfolio_Project_2/README.md

 - When the player makes a choice, a corresponding image is shown on their side of the game board.
 - Then Javascript makes a random choice for the computer player, displays a corresponding image on the computer player's side of the game board, and decides who the winner is.
-- The winner is announced under the choice buttons, and the score of the player or the computer is updated according to who won.
+- The winner is announced under the choice buttons, and the score of the player or the computer is updated depending on who won.
 - The score and the result is clear to the user, making it easy to understand who won and what the current score standings are.

 <p align="center">